BGA Assistant Instructor Courses

 BGA Assistant Instructor courses are facilitated by the BGA and delivered at gliding clubs.
 A significant amount of the training can be carried out at the candidates home club over whatever time period the candidate chooses.

-You can read about the course content in the training handbook.
+You can read about the course content in the Assistant Instructor training handbook.

 The course is currently designed to take experienced, current glider pilots and at the end produce capable and confident gliding instructors who can support their club’s training needs.
-That simply cannot be achieved in a week.
-So to help spread the time-load, the course is split into three BGA facilitated modules and a club-based preparation module.
-The module descriptions are;
+The course is split into a number of elements that need to be completed in order;

 The course format is always evolving to ensure that it is as time efficient as is reasonably possible and that it continues to meet course candidates needs.